Seven decades: driving road transport

 IRU was founded in Geneva to help war-torn Europe rebuild devastated trade and commercial links.
 It began with an alliance of national passenger and freight road transport associations from eight European countries, to ensure that the road transport industry would be represented at the newly created UN, which was tasked with putting in place the frameworks for a new, post-war Europe.

 IRU created the TIR system in 1949 – initially an inter-governmental agreement – it later became a global convention.
 TIR became the tool to facilitate post-war inter-European trade – within the context of fragile geopolitical relationships.
 The customs transit system enabled goods to flow across unstable borders as the economies and the communities of Europe began to recover.
 TIR became a tangible means to strive for prosperity.

-The fifties: rewriting the rules of road transport
+1950s: rewriting the rules of road transport

 Representing road transport at the UN table meant that IRU was able to partner with governments to rewrite the rules of transport for the decades to come.
 Every UN convention relating to road transport, defining the roles and responsibilities within logistics and road transport, involved or was initiated by IRU.

 The Convention on the Contract for the International Carriage of Goods by Road (CMR) was signed in 1956.
 This set out, for the first time, the responsibilities and liabilities of private parties involved in the transport of goods.
 Complementary to TIR, it is to this day the most widely used document on shipments between senders, receivers and transporters.
 It provides a record of the transport operation and contains essential information in relation to the load carried.

 In February 2008, a protocol was added to the CMR Convention concerning the use of the electronic consignment note and it forms the bedrock of a global strategy to digitalise transport and logistics, as the industry looks to adopt game-changing innovations in the 21st century.